Keep It Simple, Soloist

 “Just Some Salt & Pepper, Please”

-A simple cocktail piano tip: implementing a couple of basic chord voicing concepts is quite enough to serve your
+A simple cocktail piano tip: implementing a couple of basic chord voicing concepts is quite enough to serve your audience a musical “entrée” that will have them staying for dessert.
+It’s the quality of what you say that matters a whole lot more than how much you say.

 For example, if you are at a point where your chord familiarity is currently limited to playing basic 7th chords, then go with that.
 Keep it technically simple while you play with lots of feeling.
 Use dynamics to express that feeling.
 Consider playing those chords as arpeggios, perhaps playing each chord tone as quarter note.
 Alternate that with simply sustaining the chord.